cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/pickup.rst

        :align: center
        :alt: Select all the rate areas where the pickup point is supposed to appear at checkout.

-#. :doc:`Add a shipping method </user_guide/shipping_and_taxes/shipping_methods/add_shipping_method>` with real-time rate calculation and **Pickup** as the processor.
+#. :doc:`Add a shipping method </user_guide/shipping_and_taxes/shipping_methods/add_shipping_method>`.
+Set "Pickup from store" in the **Rate calculation** setting.

 #.
-Make sure to switch to the **Shipping time and rates** tab and specify the rates for those rate areas where pick-up from store must be available.
-If you don't specify a rate, then the shipping method won't appear for that rate area.
+Switch to the **Shipping time and rates** tab.
+Here you can see the rate areas where pick-up from store is available.

    .. hint::

-       You can also make pickup free.
-It's done :doc:`just like for other shipping methods with manually-specified shipping rates </user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping>`.
+       Free pickup is done :doc:`just like for other shipping methods with manually-specified shipping rates </user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping>`.

-   If you specify delivery time for a specific rate area, it will override the delivery time from the **General** tab of the shipping method editing page.
+   If you specify shipping time for a specific rate area, it will override the delivery time from the **General** tab of the shipping method editing page.

    .. image:: img/pickup_rates_and_time.png
        :align: center
-       :alt: The rate areas where the shipping method is available are marked with the plus sign (+)
+       :alt: Shipping time and rates for "Pickup from store" shipping method.

 #.
 Check how the new shipping method works at the storefront.

 .. meta::